 Think about what you really like doing

-activities keep you so absorbed that you don't even notice how
+What activities keep you so absorbed that you don't even notice

 Know your qualities

 Are you friendly, creative, impatient, funny, organised?
 Try writing down a list of 10 qualities you feel describe your personality.
+Perhaps you are curious, kind, adventurous or competitive.
 Ask your friends, family and teachers to name some of your qualities — sometimes other people see us more clearly than we see ourselves.
 Add their suggestions to your list.
-Now think about what sort of career fits the person your list describes.
 You can keep adding to your list your unique qualities are endless.

 Consider your strengths and weaknesses